 - a.
 The following instrument procedures are approved: - i.
-ILS or ILS/DME

-(Additional crew training is required if utilising LVO minima.)

-- ii.
-LOC or LOC/DME - VOR or VOR/DME iii - NDB or NDB/DME iν. - RNAV(GNSS), RNAV(GPS), GPS ٧. (additional crew training is required). - vi.
-PAR (additional crew training is required). - SRA (additional crew training is required). vii. - b.
-Before commencing an instrument approach the following conditions must be fulfilled: - i.
-A Jeppesen Approach Chart or an approved equivalent must be available to the pilot.
-This does not apply to radar approaches. - ATC must confirm the runway and aid to be used are available. ii. - The crew must be briefed in accordance with company procedures. iii. - NOTAMs available in the briefing unit prior to departure must be checked for the C. availability of specific aids. - d.
-It must not be assumed that an aid or runway is available for use because specific AOM have been listed by Dragonair. - If a let down aid or procedure is offered for which AOM, OCL, OCA(H), or DA(H) e. are not given, then that aid or procedure is not authorised for use, except in an emergency. - f.
+ILS or ILS/DME - (Additional crew training is required if utilising LVO minima.) - ii.
+LOC or LOC/DME - iii.
+VOR or VOR/DME - iv.
+NDB or NDB/DME - RNAV(GNSS), RNAV(GPS), GPS (additional crew training is required). - vi.
+PAR (additional crew training is required). - vii.
+SRA (additional crew training is required). - Before commencing an instrument approach the following conditions must be fulfilled: - i.
+An approved Approach Chart must be available to the pilot.
+This does not apply to radar approaches. - ii.
+ATC must confirm the runway and aid to be used are available. - iii.
+The crew must be briefed in accordance with company procedures. - c.
+NOTAMs available in the briefing unit prior to departure must be checked for the availability of specific aids. - d.
+It must not be assumed that an aid or runway is available for use because specific AOM have been listed by Dragonair. - e.
+If a let down aid or procedure is offered for which AOM, OCL, OCA(H), or DA(H) are not given, then that aid or procedure is not authorised for use, except in an emergency. - f.
 VHF DF procedures are not authorised for use.